MiVHQW/Word-List-to-Anki/README.md

 The card consists of two sides: The word on one side and the meaning(s) on the other side of the card.

+The source for the meanings is the Duden.
 # Usage

 1. Alter the file _words.txt_ in the root directory and **insert your words**.
 Insert **one word per line**.